allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 All the parameters used in the training except the parameter `agentEnableDcomponent`, which controls using the derivative factor or not, are same between the two controllers.
-Around 10 agents of P-controller and PD-controller were trained in order to mitigate the uncertainty of trained controllers' parameters caused by the reinforcement learning.
+Around 10 agents of P-controller and PD-controller were trained, respectively, in order to mitigate the uncertainty of trained controllers' parameters caused by the reinforcement learning.

 The learning curves of performances for the two controllers can be seen in the figure 4.1.1.